balpreets10/SoundManager/README.md

 ## Installation
-Just download and copy SoundSystem Folder to wherever you like in your project folder Another option is to copy the git url and download as package
+Just download and copy SoundSystem Folder to wherever you like in your project folder Another option which will be added soon is to copy the git url and download as package